carpentries-incubator/pangenomics/_episodes/08-tda.md

 Simplicial complexes can be seen simultaneously as geometric/topological spaces (suitable for topological/geometrical inference) and as combinatorial objects (abstract simplicial complexes, suitable for computations).

 > ## Exercise 1: Identify the simplices
->  In the following graph, we have 2 representations of simplicial complexes.
+>  In the following graph, we have two representations of simplicial complexes.
 >  <a href="../fig/tda_08_exercise_1.png">
   <img src="../fig/tda_08_exercise_1.png" alt="Exercise 1" width="70%" height="auto"/>
 </a>
 >
-> How many simplices (0-simplices, 1-simplices, 2-simplices) do the simplicial complexes in the figure have?
+> In this figure, How many 0-simplices(vertices), 1-simplices(edges), and 2-simplices(triangles) does each one of the simplicial complexes have?
 > > ## Solution
 > >
 > > |             | **Figure A** | **Figure B** |